Khvay Samnang: Calling for Rain

 Saturday and Sunday 12 noon - 6pm

-Following COP 2021 Tramway’s main gallery will present a new work for children and young people by Phnom Penh, Cambodia-based artist Khvay Samnang.
+Following COP 2021 Tramway’s main gallery presents a new work for children and young people by Phnom Penh, Cambodia-based artist Khvay Samnang.

-In this new film work to be exhibited at Tramway, Khvay takes inspiration from Reamker, the Cambodian version of Ramayana, an epic poem and philosophical allegory dating back to the 7th century.
-Created especially for younger audiences to learn about the challenges of climate change, the film takes us on a journey through the landscapes of Cambodia as it follows The Monkey on his quest to save the dying forest and its surrounding environment.
-The story starts after he meets and falls in love with The Fish, and depicts the struggles he must overcome after the loss of his home in the forest.
+In this new exhibition Khvay presents his 2021 film ‘Calling For Rain’ at the heart of an immersive, environment incorporating sculpture and photography.
+The exhibition includes the masks woven from forest vines originally worn by performers.
+The film itself follows the story of ‘Reamar’, the Cambodian version of the epic Ancient Indian poem Ramayana and features a cast of animal spirits who also represent different symbolic actors in the narrative of climate change.
+The story starts after Kiri The Monkey meets and falls in love with Kongea The Fish, and depicts the struggles they must then overcome after the loss of his home in the forest.
 As the story unfolds, it becomes clear that the problems of the forest and its surrounding fields and rivers are linked to the irresponsible behaviours of the Fire Dragon.

 'Calling for Rain' (2021) was commissioned for the Children's Biennale, by the National Gallery of Singapore